-Within the city of Delhi is New Delhi, capital of India.
+Delhi is a union territory and within it is New Delhi, capital of India.
 Delhi is a megacity where ultra-modern buildings rub shoulders with old open-fronted shops and narrow-laned bazaars.
-The great megacity may not appeal at first glance, but the vestiges of its Mughal and British history will work their charm on you.
+The great megacity may not appeal at first glance, but the vestiges of its Mughal history may slowly work their charm on you.

 Historically, Delhi has been the capital of several Indian empires.
 In 1526 the Mughals established their capital in what is now known as Old Delhi.
 In the early 20th century, the government of British India moved the capital from Calcutta (now Kolkata), which was considered too far from the country’s centre, to Delhi – or rather to a new town built just south of the old city.
 New Delhi became the capital of India in 1911.
 In 1947 the newly independent country confirmed New Delhi as its capital.

 New Delhi is often confused with Delhi.
 In fact New Delhi, the seat of government, is a municipality with a population 250,000 within what is officially called the National Capital Territory of Delhi, which has a total population of nearly 17 million.

 Art Fair takes place in New Delhi in January and welcomes visitors to the largest contemporary art event in South Asia.
 Offering a unique opportunity to discover the best galleries in the region and beyond, India Art Fair’s programme includes lectures, projects and events across the capital with an emphasis on cultural experience and education. www.indiaartfair.in